 - Evaluate the use of beamforming for T2T/T2I communications with the proposal of possible new elements to existing vehicular communication standards.
 Moreover, the use of parasitic antennas will be assessed in order to increase multi-antenna functionalities with minimum interventions on the Truck structure.

 - Introduce spatial modulation as a transmission technique for improved vehicular radio communications.
 Analyze antenna array aspects for T2T/T2I communication links, including the number of elements, the type of antennas, the introduction of parasitic antennas, antenna placement and mounting on the trucks, as well as antenna structures for the infrastructure especially for special use cases e.g. tunnels.

 - Investigate communication system improvement through cooperative techniques and relays, focusing especially in the T2T relaying for platooning systems and coordinated multi-point T2T/T2I reception.

 - Develop novel localization and detection techniques for conditions where Satellite global navigation systems are not applicable, such as tunnels, using cooperative and adaptive communication techniques as well as sensor measurements and information from infrastructure.

-- All the proposed techniques will be extensively evaluated through simulation using the realistic, measurement-based ROADARD channel models.
+- All the proposed techniques will be extensively evaluated through simulation using the realistic, measurement-based ROADART channel models.

 - Cooperative Adaptive Cruise Control, a safety-critical application, will be implemented on a truck, to evaluate the theoretical results and to support the measurements.
 Herewith, a safety approach for increasing robustness w.r.t. wireless communication impairments on the application layer will be developed and implemented.